 Prior to Larry's death in 2001 one of his daughters Gina Giaschi Mitchell and her husband Brian Mitchell purchased the cinema.
 With their purchase the Giaschi name is now in its fourth generation of family business.

 In 2002 Gina and Brian began updating the three theatres with new technology on the projectors, new screens, new sound systems and new seating.
 The Marquee was as well rebuilt to today's standards yet keeping with its original design.
 In 2002 a private not for profit film group called Spinning Reels was formed.
 Since opening night at The Norwood they have successfully presented "Movies with a Difference" every month.
 The smallest theatre has been outfitted with special presentation equipment for a variety of private rental options.
 Sales presentations, birthday/retirement parties, Caribbean DVD wedding receptions and home movies on the big screen have all been presented.

 In June 2007 New Line Cinema in association with Alliance Atlantis and Universal Studios choose The Norwood for an advance screening of Hairspray for their top international executives along with invited industry guests.
 Again in 2008 Universal Studios in conjunction with Alliance Films presented an advance screening of The Incredible Hulk at The Norwood.

 Gina Giaschi Mitchell and Brian Mitchell Purchase The Capitol

 In December 2008 Gina and Brian purchased The Capitol Theatre from The Stinson Company.
 Restoration of the building and major renovations began immediately.
 The theatre was reopened in late March of 2009.

-Now for over 60 years The Capitol continues to welcome our own communities, our seasonal cottagers who come home to Muskoka from near and afar and yes the occasional celebrities.
+Now for over 60 years The Capitol continues to welcome our own communities, our seasonal cottagers who come home to Muskoka from near and afar.
 Our patrons as well have been coming here for generations to share in the history of a family tradition.